apify/apify-docs/sources/academy/webscraping/scraping_basics_python/06_locating_elements.md

   $74.95
 </span>
 ```
-When translated to a tree of Python objects, the element with class `price` will contain several nodes:
+When translated to a tree of Python objects, the element with class `price` will contain several _nodes_:

 - Textual node with white space,
 - a `span` HTML element,